apache/parquet-format/LogicalTypes.md

 ### GEOGRAPHY

-`GEOGRAPHY` is used for geography features in the WKB format with an explicit (non-linear/non-planar) edges interpolation algorithm.
+`GEOGRAPHY` is used for geospatial features in the WKB format with an explicit (non-linear/non-planar) edges interpolation algorithm.
 It must annotate a `BYTE_ARRAY` primitive type.
 See [Geospatial.md](Geospatial.md) for more detail.